dehpour/dehpour.github.io/mainstream.md

 In addition, I would like to split HEP study techniques according to the following figure.
 ![Image](/assets/img/fields.png)
-I have started to transition from the phenomenological to the data analyzing approach (which is called the experimental approach when it combines by R&D of detectors) to capture a wide picture from HEP.
+I have started to transition from the phenomenological to the data approach (which is called the experimental approach when it combines by R&D of detectors) to capture a wide picture from HEP.